KasRoudra2/PyPhisher/README.md

 ### Features:

- - 51 Website templates
+ - 63 Website templates
  - Easy to use
  - Possible error diagnoser
  - Built-in masking of url
  - Custom masking of url
  - Portable file (Can be run from any directory)
- - Get IP Address and location along with login credentials
+ - Get IP Address and many other details along with login credentials

 ### Requirements